DidierHenry/HashtagSyn/README.md

 # HashtagSyn
 HashtagSyn is a tool design for find the top related hashtags to a hashtag.

-HashtagSyn improves the pertinence and the coherence of hashtags found compared to a simple research.
+HashtagSyn improves the readability and the relevancy of hashtags found compared to a simple research.

 For instance: